 (A) Ms. Burns, Mr. Maestri and Mr. Zagalo de Lima are not retirement eligible.
-Assuming voluntary termination on December 31, 2011, there would be no payments due to Ms. Burns other than vested pension benefits and her deferred compensation balance (see Non-Qualified Deferred Compensation table for balances as of December 31, 2011).
+Assuming voluntary termination on December 31, 2012, there would be no payments due to Ms. Burns other than vested pension benefits and her deferred compensation balance (see Non-Qualified Deferred Compensation table for balances as of December 31, 2012).
 There will be no payments due to Mr. Maestri.
-Mr. Zagalo de Lima would receive three months of base salary under Portuguese law in addition to his vested pension benefits.
+Mr. Zagalo de Lima would receive a payment equal to three pay periods of base salary under Portuguese law in addition to his vested pension benefits.

-Assuming retirement on December 31, 2011, Mr. Blodgett and Mr. Firestone would receive a short-term incentive (Non-Equity Incentive Award) for full-year 2011 performance.
+Assuming retirement on December 31, 2012, Mr. Blodgett and Mr. Firestone would receive a short-term incentive (Non-Equity Incentive Award) for full-year 2012 performance if approved by the Committee.
 The amount shown above reflects payout at target (actual payout could be higher or lower).
-In addition, Mr. Firestone would be eligible to receive pro-rated performance shares based on the number of full months of service from date of grant on the original vesting date under the terms of the E-LTIP, and would receive vested pension benefits.
-Mr. Blodgett would receive pro-rated performance shares based on the number of full months of service under the terms of his July 1, 2010 and July 1, 2011 E-LTIP awards.
+In addition, Mr. Firestone and Mr. Blodgett would be eligible to receive pro-rated performance shares based on the number of full months of service from date of grant on the original vesting date under the terms of the E-LTIP, and Mr. Firestone would receive vested pension benefits.
 Mr. Blodgett would forfeit any unpaid portion of his Acquisition Cash Payment and all performance shares granted to him under his SEA as well as any outstanding unvested August 2009 Options.